akveo/eva-icons/README.md

 ### Fonts

-Eva Icons are also avaialbe as a web font
+Eva Icons are also available as a Web Font.

 - Include the font css into your page: